-New major work in development
+New major work premiering in 2019

 Creative Development Artists Bruce Gladwin, Mark Deans, Sarah Mainwaring, Scott Price, Simon Laherty & Sonia Teuben